eiriklied/coffee_script_article/README.md

 ## Intro

 JavaScript is gaining ever more popularity.
 New frameworks are popping up right and left and single page apps are emerging as a standard on the web.
-But still, a lot of developers struggle with doing The Right Thing in JavaScript.
+But still, a lot of developers struggle with doing _The Right Thing_ in JavaScript.
 So much so, that the book JavaScript: The Good Parts, on how to use, and more importantly how not to use, JavaScript is regarded as a must-read for developers getting started with the language.

 So, how did this happen?
-How did we end up with a "language of the web" which is widely regarded to be, plainly put, a rather poorly designed language?
-At the time, there was quite a lot of hype surrounding Java in the browser (really!).
-JavaScript's designer, Brendan Eich of Netscape, was ordered to design a small scripting language adapted for the browser based on LiveScript – and to make it "Javaish."
-In this way, we ended up with a language intended for simple web-scripting, which today is used in large mission-critical applications.
-It kinda looks like Java.
+How did we end up with a "language of the web" which is widely regarded to be, plainly put, a rather quirky language?
+At the time of Javascript's creation, there was quite a lot of hype surrounding Java in the browser (really!).
+JavaScript's designer, Brendan Eich of Netscape, was ordered to create a scripting language adapted for the browser based on LiveScript – and to make it "Javaish."
+This way, we ended up with a language intended for simple web-scripting, which today is used in large mission-critical applications.
+That kinda looks like Java.
 But at the same time is nothing like Java.

 Enter CoffeeScript.
 CoffeeScript is one of several languages to emerge the recent years that compile into JavaScript.
 It is described as "a little language that compiles into JavaScript."
-CoffeeScript lends features and syntax from popular languages such as Python and Ruby, giving programmers the opportunity to write simpler and more expressive code.
+CoffeeScript lends features and syntax from popular languages such as Python and Ruby, giving programmers the opportunity to write more idiomatic and expressive code.

 ## Why use CoffeeScript?
 The primary reason for choosing CoffeeScript over JavaScript is the improved syntax.
 CoffeeScript provides a large collection of neat features that allows us to write code that focus on what we want to achieve, rather than how we want to achieve it.
 The result is code that is easier to both read and write.

 CoffeeScript compiles to plain old JavaScript.
-This means that it seamlessly integrates jQuery, Backbone.js, Underscore.js and the existing JavaScript code in your project.
+This means that it seamlessly works with jQuery, Backbone.js, Underscore.js and the existing JavaScript code in your project.
 Introducing CoffeeScript to an existing JavaScript codebase is completely viable.